 Ignoring (or dismissing?) public comments without any discussion or rebuttal;

-Failure to issue penaties or mitigation for permit violations that would discourage repeat offences; and
+Failure to issue penalties or mitigation for permit violations that would discourage repeat offenses; and

-Issuance of a mining permit, without a detailed, enforceable mine reclamation plan, including reclamation timing.
+Issuance of a mining permit, without a detailed, milestone-driven, enforceable mine reclamation plan, including reclamation completion.

 Code enforcement needs.
-Community members expressed the need for monitoring and code enforcement for the following types of activities:
+Community members expressed the need for stepped-up MONITORING and code enforcement for the following types of activities:

 Activities that are not permitted under zoning; including properties where non-conforming uses have the potential to expand;